 (2) The required three (3) semester hours may not have been used previously to renew the same certificate and must be earned within the five years prior to the renewal.

-(3) If a holder is employed by an SAU, the renewal must be processed through the SAU.
+(3) If a holder is employed by a SAU, the renewal must be processed through the SAU.

-(4) An applicant for certification who does not receive positive verification from the SAU may appeal to the Commissioner, pursuant to Me.
-Dept. of Ed.
-Reg.
-119.
+(4) An applicant for certification who does not receive positive verification from the SAU may appeal to the Commissioner, pursuant to Maine Department of Education Regulation 119.

-E. If an individual was issued an authorization for an education technician III prior to July 1, 2018 that authorization remains valid until it the end of its expiration date and can be renewed until it lapses.

 6. Conditional Certificate